-Legislative Note: Because this act is intended to be inserted into a state's current limited liability company act, an enacting state should consider the following, as well as the Legislative Note to Section 102 (which explains how this act relies on specified definitions in an enacting state's limited liability company act).

-- 1. An enacting state should replace all bracketed references to "this [act]" with the state's term for a part of an existing statute.
-For example, an enacting state that uses "article" will change "[act]" to "article".
-Thus, for the Uniform Limited Liability Company Act this section would be revised to read: "SECTION 101.
+1 UNIFORM PROTECTED SERIES ACT 2 [ARTICLE] 1 3 GENERAL PROVISIONS 4 SECTION 101.
 SHORT TITLE.
-This article may be cited as the Uniform Protected Series Act." - 2.
-An enacting state should replace this act's many bracketed references to "article" with whatever term the state uses to refer to a subpart of a statute.
-In the Uniform Limited Liability Company Act, the word would be "part". - 3.
-This act includes bracketed instructions to cite specified provisions of an enacting state's limited liability company act.
+This [act] may be cited as the Uniform Protected 5 Series Act.
+6 7 8 9 Legislative Note: Because this act is intended to be inserted into a state's current limited liability company statute, an enacting state should keep in mind the following three points, as well as the Legislative Note to Section 102 (which explains how this act relies on specified definitions in an enacting state's limited liability company act).
+11 12 13 14 1.
+An enacting state should replace all bracketed references to "this [act]" with the state's term of art for a captioned part of a statute.
+For example, an enacting state that uses "article" as the term of art will change "[act]" to "article".
+For example, this section would be revised to be: "SECTION 101.
+SHORT TITLE.
+This article may be cited as the Uniform Protected Series Act."
+16 17 18 19 2.
+Likewise, an enacting state should replace this act's many bracketed reference to "article" with whatever term of act the state uses to refer to a separately captioned subpart of a statute.
+In a uniform act, the word would be "part".
+20 21 22 23 24 25 26 27 3.
+This act includes bracketed instructions to cite specified provisions of an enacting state's limited liability company statute.
 If an enacting state has adopted a "hub and spoke" approach to business organization statutes, the instructions should be read where appropriate to include reference to the hub and any other centralized provisions.
+In what instances that reading is appropriate depends on how broad the hub is.
 Using the Uniform Business Organizations Code as an example, the hub encompasses filing requirements, name requirements, registered agents, foreign entities, and administrative dissolution, and another centralized provision addresses entity transactions (e.g., mergers, conversions).

-SECTION 102.
+29 30 SECTION 102.
 DEFINITIONS.
-In this [act]:

-- (1) "Asset" means property: - (A) in which a series limited liability company or protected series has rights; or - (B) as to which the company or protected series has the power to transfer rights. - (2) "Associated asset" means an asset that meets the requirements of Section 301. - (3) "Associated member" means a member that meets the requirements of Section 302. - (4) "Foreign protected series" means an arrangement, configuration, or other structure established by a foreign limited liability company which has attributes comparable to a protected series established under this [act].
-The term applies whether or not the law under which the foreign company is organized refers to "protected series".
+In this [act]: 31 (1) "Asset" means property: 32 (A) in which a series limited liability company or protected series has rights; or 33 (B) as to which the company or protected series has the power to transfer rights.
+34 (2) "Associated asset" means an asset that meets the requirements of Section 301.
+35 (3) "Associated member" means a member that meets the requirements of Section 302

+1 (4) "Foreign protected series" means an arrangement, configuration, or other structure 2 established by a foreign limited liability company which has attributes comparable to a protected 3 series established under this [act].
+The term applies whether or not the law under which the 1 foreign company is organized refers to "protected series".